cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Introduction

-A pseudorandom function (PRF) F(k, x) is an efficiently computable function taking a private key k and a value x as input.
+A pseudorandom function (PRF) F(k, x) is an efficiently computable function taking a secret key k and a value x as input.
 This function is pseudorandom if the keyed function K(\_) = F(K, \_) is indistinguishable from a randomly sampled function acting on the same domain and range as K().
 An oblivious PRF (OPRF) is a two-party protocol between a server